 SAGAL: Which was exciting.
 And we understand that you had such a good time with your brother on that film that you put him in the hospital.

 BRIDGES: Oh god.
 You know, my dad taught both of us how to stage fight.
 So that fight that we had was a lot of fun for us to kind of gaffe that fight and figure out how to do it.
 And, we were, you know, cooking along like this and we made one very serious error.

-BRIDGES: And we didn't have a safe word.
+BRIDGES: We didn't have a safe word.

 SAGAL: I usually hear that phrase in a completely different context.

 BRIDGES: You know, we're doing all this fake stuff, and then I finally grabbed his hand and I'm going to, you know, break my piano-playing brother's hands, you know.
-And I start to bend them and he goes "ow."
+And I said to bend them and he goes "ow."
 You know, "you're hurting me."
 You know?
 And I said "act your ass off, man."

 BRIDGES: And he said "No, I'm not kidding."
 I said, "Yeah, go, you're wonderful."